ben-girardet/pray-project/PROGRESS.md

 - [x] Search for friends by phone number
 - [x] When removing a friendship: also remove all shares from (in both directions)

+## 11.1.2020 - Improve UX with help screens and illustrations

+- [x] Ensure the screen looks amazing even without content (after first registration)
+- [x] Help tooltips

 ## Next
 - [ ] Contact page
 - [ ] Privacy Policy
 - [ ] Change password
 - [ ] Stats every night
 - [ ] Backups every night
-- [ ] Ensure the screen looks amazing even without content (after first registration)
 - [ ] Diminish the number of refresh tokens available per user
 - [ ] Avoid REDIS to crash
 - [ ] Add a version from GIT